How AI transforms sales prospecting: the definitive guide

 Creating a community around your brand can foster customer loyalty and engagement.
 Explore what it would take to launch or sponsor online forums, social media groups, or local events where customers can connect, share experiences, and provide feedback.

-For example, take a page out of the Outreach marketing playbook and create opportunities for you customers to engage live in webinars or Q&A sessions with industry experts and product specialists.
+For example, take a page out of the Outreach marketing playbook and create opportunities for you your customers to engage live in webinars or Q&A sessions with industry experts and product specialists.
 These initiatives not only position your business as a thought leader but also cultivate a strong sense of belonging.

 12. Surprise and delight customers